MagedMYoussef/wordpress-migrate/packages/wordpress-migrate-cli/README.md

 ```

 * `source.lang`: provides the source language, in the case of all our migrations it is English.
-* `prepare.spaces`: provides the space code used in the remapping of entries ids.
-This settings should not be changed as already configured properly.
-* `prepare.exclude`: provides the list of categories to be excluded.
-All categories and posts linked to those categories will be ignored by the prepare step and therefore not be imported in Contentful.
-This settings is used to ignore the `Uncategorized` and the `CoachKnows` categories for instance.
 * `prepare.remap`: provides the remapping of `knowledge` categories to `blog` categories.
 This settings should not be changed as already configured properly.